Best Value Faucets

 The components used in the faucets, especially the ceramic cartridges and aerators, are some of the best available.

-The faucets are of generally good to very good quality using top-line components.
+The faucets are of generally good to very good quality.
 For the price, they are a good value backed by a strong warranty and adequate customer service.

 The company started in India as Isenberg India Pvt.
-Ltd., importing and selling up-scale sanitary wares, including faucets, to the sub-continent.
-Isenberg Bath was for a short time structured as a subsidiary of the Indian firm.
-At present, however, the two companies are separate enterprises and do not appear to have any common ownership or financial ties.
-The current corporation dates from 2012.
+Ltd., importing and selling upscale sanitary wares, including faucets, to the sub-continent.
+It was, for a short time, structured as a subsidiary of the Indian firm.

-Isenberg designs an increasing number of own its faucets in-house or through outside contract designers.
-Most of its faucets, however, are from its suppliers' and the designs are owned by the suppliers.
+Flusso designs an increasing number of its faucets in-house or through outside contract designers.
+Most of its faucets, however, are from its suppliers' , and the designs are owned by the suppliers.

 Infinity Wall-Mounted Lavatory Faucet